easolhq/easolhq.github.io/docs/reference/objects/experience_slot_calendar/date.md

 number
 {: .label .fs-1 }

-The number of slots available on this date.
+The total number of slots across all variants for this date.
+Note that this number does not represent available slots, but rather the total number of slots created on this date.

 ## `date.slots_by_variant`
 {: .d-inline-block }